 ReWater® started up across and down the street from the birthplace of Silicon Valley on Addison Avenue in Palo Alto in 1990 to help California meet its water needs through robust, cost-effective, environmentally helpful “greywater” recycling irrigation systems.

-ReWater worked tirelessly with California’s then bipartisan legislature, building and environmental health officials, builders, architects, engineers, contractors, and landscapers to create a code that would result in greywater irrigation systems that meet everyone’s needs for beautiful, sustainable landscapes.
+ReWater worked tirelessly with California’s then bipartisan legislature, with building and environmental health officials, builders, architects, engineers, contractors, and landscapers to create a greywater irrigation system code that met everyone’s needs for beautiful, safe, sustainable landscapes.

 In 1996 ReWater, moved to San Diego to help that thirsty city satisfy its one-of-a-kind federal water reuse mandate.

-In 2000, using US EPA’s long-established State Revolving Fund (SRF) criteria for funding water systems, California’s State Water Resources Control Board’s SRF Branch determined that the ReWater system qualifies for US EPA SRF loans.
-The SRF program requires a system to last 20 years.
+Using US EPA’s long-established State Revolving Fund (SRF) criteria for funding water systems, in 2000 California’s State Water Resources Control Board’s SRF Branch determined that the ReWater system qualifies for loans from the US EPA’s SRF program, which requires a system to last 20 years.

-In 2009, we moved up to Thousand Oaks to better serve all southern California.
+In 2009, we moved up to Thousand Oaks to better serve all southern California and ReWater’s systems evolved to integrate rain and other types of water.

-Early on, we crunched the number and determined that if every new residence in California used a ReWater system over the next 30 years, collectively those systems would provide, drought or not, the equivalent of any one of the multi-billion dollar water projects that bring water to southern California, but at a fraction of the cost and with less environmental downsides.
+We crunched the numbers early on and determined that if every new residence in California used a ReWater system over the next 30 years, collectively those systems would provide, drought or not, the equivalent of any one of the multi-billion dollar water projects that bring water to southern California, but for a fraction of the cost and with far less environmental downsides.

 ReWater’s Time-proven systems

-Our systems use greywater like an irrigation system is supposed to, with all the features you’ll need, up to the latest code, and with none of the programming glitches or security nightmares other companies have.
+Our systems use greywater like an irrigation system is supposed to, with all the features you’ll need, up to the latest code, and with none of the programming glitches or potential internet security nightmares other companies’ systems have.

 ReWater’s systems automatically supplement with city water and/or rain so your landscape gets fully watered if you aren’t producing enough greywater that day, and when you go on vacation.